 In addition to my scholarship, I have more than eight years of experience working with faculty research development and funding for academic research as well as more than a year of direct grant support on each of three major grant projects.

-PhD.
-Candidate in Communication
+PhD. in Communication

-M.A. in Communication and a B.A. in Women’s and Gender Studies, both from the University of North Carolina at Chapel Hill.
+from the University of North Carolina at Chapel Hill.